Corporate Resolution

 Common Corporate Resolution Mistakes to Avoid

 Drafting resolutions with vague or overly broad authorization language that does not specify exactly which actions are permitted, creating ambiguity that can lead to unauthorized actions or third-party rejection.
+A well-defined scope of work builder approach applies to resolutions as much as to project contracts.

 Failing to verify that the board had a proper quorum when the resolution was adopted, which renders the resolution void and any actions taken pursuant to it potentially unauthorized.